Your Money, Many Choices

 Value- is a concept of finding “undervalued” stocks and purchasing while they are “on sale”.

 Broad Diversification- includes investing in mutual funds, index funds, and large collections of securities.
 Basically means spread your money across many investments to minimize risk.

-Sector- is investing into a specific set of companies within a sector of the market.
+Sector- is investing in a specific set of companies within a sector of the market.
 This would include technology, utilities, or consumer goods.

 Our first two strategies above involve trying to time the market and find the best time to put your money into stocks or bonds.
-For the general investor this is generally a bad idea.
-No one know where the market will go next, but a lot of experts will try and sell you on some “hot” stock tip.
+For the general investor, this is generally a bad idea.
+No one knows where the market will go next, but a lot of experts will try and sell you on some “hot” stock tip.

 If you intend on buying individual securities, try to buy them over time and not in huge chunks.
 This will give you an advantage of dollar cost averaging.

 Dollar cost averaging just means that your money is spread out over time and different prices on the securities you buy.
 This means that over time your money is “diversified” within an individual stock or bond.

 So What Should You Do?